solacese/swim-feed-handler/README.md

 publish to a Solace broker and then use Solace's REST Delivery Points to connect to the AWS S3 service.* https://solace.com/blog/simplifying-integration-cloud-services-data-lakes-rest-delivery-points/

-A simple service to put the contents of the message as a String object into an AWS Simple Storage Service (S3) bucket.
-The service requires AWS Security Credentials w/ recommendation of AmazonS3FullAccess permissions.

-Identify the targeted bucket via the property `service.aws-s3-put.bucket-name`.

-An optional parameter `service.aws-s3-put.folder-name` can be used to create folders under the bucket.
-Multiple levels of folders can be defined.
-Each folder sub-level should be separated by a `/` character.

 ##### 1.2.5 Null Op Service
 This service simply discards the messages upon receipt.
 The idea of this service is to provide a mechanism to test